mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 ## Setting up
 When learning a new language, practice is critical.
 It's one thing to read this post and nod along, and another to be able to explore ideas on your own.
 So let's first set up a database on your computer.
 While it sounds intimidating, it'll actually be straightforward.

 The first step is to install SQL on your computer.
-We'll use [PostgreSQL (Postgres)](https://www.postgresql.org/), a common dialect in data science.
-We go to the [download page](https://www.postgresql.org/download/), select our operating system (e.g. Windows), and then run the installation.
+We'll use [PostgreSQL (Postgres)](https://www.postgresql.org/), a common SQL dialect.
+To do so, we visit the [download page](https://www.postgresql.org/download/), select our operating system (e.g. Windows), and then run the installation.
 If you set a password on your database, keep it handy for the next step!
 (Since our database won't be public, it's fine to use a simple password like `admin`.)

 <center>
 <img src="{{  site.baseurl  }}/images/data_engineering/intermediate_sql/download.png" width="70%" height="70%">